kevin-m-knight-gs/legend-sdlc/docs/re-architecture.md

 `getExtensionConfiguration()` bags (the two existing flat booleans can live there behind their now-deprecated getters) and do **not** add further top-level config booleans — this avoids re-migrating `project.json` later.
+*Reserved seams R1 (part 2) and R2 (layout-reconciliation plan):* as the updater lands in L3, preserve the single write-side dispatch point so a declarative build-and-reconcile path can sit beside the imperative one without touching callers; and as the TCK begins to grow, design it to express the layout invariants (update ≡ create; reconciling an already-correct project is a no-op) so reconciling structure versions are certified by the same suite.

 **Phase 4 — Backend SPI (L4).**
 Move `domain/api/**` to `legend-sdlc-backend-api`; introduce `Backend`,